 - 1 tsp dried tarragon

-- 1 tsp fresh parsley for garnish optional
+- 1 tsp finely chopped fresh parsley for garnish optional

-- 1 tsp chopped walnuts for garnish optional
+- 1 tsp pumpkin seeds for garnish optional

-Close the lid tightly, make sure the vent release valve is on "CLOSE".
+- Close the lid tightly, make sure the vent release valve is on "SEALING".

 - Press “MANUAL” and set the timer to 10 minutes.